wjzhengsh/blockchain/starter_plan.md

     - The [Service discovery ![External link icon](images/external_link.svg "External link icon")](https://hyperledger-fabric.readthedocs.io/en/release-1.2/discovery-overview.html "service discovery") and [private data ![External link icon](images/external_link.svg "External link icon")](https://hyperledger-fabric.readthedocs.io/en/release-1.2/private-data/private-data.html "private data") features of Hyperledger Fabric v1.2 are not supported on Starter Plan.
     - If you [reset](/docs/services/blockchain/v10_dashboard.html#ibp-dashboard-reset-network) an older Starter Plan network that is at Fabric V1.1.0, your new network will be at Fabric V1.2 level.
 If you reset your network, you need to install your chaincode or .bna files on the new network, as well as re-invite members of your old network.
 - **Network resource limitation**
     Starter Plan assigns 1 CPU and 4 Gi RAM for each peer, and 20 Gi storage for each {{site.data.keyword.cloud_notm}} service instance, including peers.
-Chaincode containers and ledger blocks are the most resource intensive network components.
+Chaincode containers and ledger blocks are the most resource-intensive network components.
 Users that have many peers on their network, generate a lot of blocks, or use large chaincode files might experience the effect of resource limitations on performance.
 You can view your networks usage of storage in the ["Overview" screen of your Network Monitor](/docs/services/blockchain/v10_dashboard.html#ibp-dashboard-storage).
 - **Maintenance and upgrade**
     Starter Plan maintenance and network updates are performed on a fixed schedule.
 During the maintenance period, you cannot provision new networks and might notice brief periods of network interruption.
 - **Data retention**